pyroscli/AutomationLife/README.md

 # Daily Automation

-A small local agent for daily schedule + medication reminders, a git-backed habit ledger, and a month-end summary.
+A small local agent for daily schedule + medication reminders, a git-backed habit ledger, and a month-end summary

 Each night you log calories, steps, and pages.
 Those files live in this repo so you can count them later.